-We live in a youth-obsessed society, where knowing that Miley Cyrus has achieved international stardom and success —and she was born in 1992 — can make us feel like our most precious years are slipping away.
+We live in a youth-obsessed society where knowing that Miley Cyrus has achieved international stardom and success —and she was born in 1992 — can make us feel like our most precious years are slipping away.
 But growing old is not something to fear.

-On Monday The New York Times' "The New Old Age" blog published a piece called "6 Reasons To Grow Old," based on advice from Joshua O. Haberman, a 90-year-old rabbi.
-Sure, your skin may sag, your hands may shake, but growing old comes with great benefits—especially if you have someone to share your time with.
-Based on their post and on Haberman's observations, we've come up with five reasons it's a blessing to grow old—together.
+The New York Times published a piece called "6 Reasons To Grow Old," based on advice from Joshua O. Haberman, a 90-year-old rabbi.
+Sure, your skin may sag and your hands may shake, but growing old comes with great benefits, especially if you have someone to share your time with.
+In addition to Haberman's observations, we've come up with five reasons it's a blessing to grow old together:

 5. You learn to appreciate your spouse more than ever.
-"Now, that my supply of time has shrunk, I appreciate far more each day, each hour, every bit of new knowledge and every moment with people I care for," said Haberman.
+"Now that my supply of time has shrunk, I appreciate far more each day, each hour, every bit of new knowledge and every moment with people I care for," said Haberman.